Opening Acts (ages 2-6)

 *February 2 and March 2 were not included in the original list of class dates

 Opening Acts is a great way for young children to get an introduction to music.
-Children and their parents attend weekly sessions, from 10:30-11:15am on Saturdays, and experience music by singing, dancing, playing small instruments, moving to music, leaning to keep a steady beat, and many more activities.
+Children and their parents attend weekly sessions, from 10:30-11:15am (or 11:30am-12:15pm!) on Saturdays, and experience music by singing, dancing, playing small instruments, moving to music, learning to keep a steady beat, and many more activities.
 The cost is $15 per class session.
-Save 10% by paying for all 12 weeks of class in advance (or 5% by paying for all 6 weeks of one session in advance)!
+Save 5% by paying for all 6 weeks of the session in advance!
 Bring a friend and receive a free class session!
 Please contact us for more information.
 Below, please find a more detailed description of the class.

 Opening Acts is an early childhood music program developed by board-certified music therapist (MT-BC) and certified neurologic music therapist (NMT), Izzy Branch.
 It is an inclusive program for all children ages two to six that uses music and imaginative play to create a fun, engaging, rewarding, and developmentally appropriate learning environment.
 Class activities are adapted based on the individuals participating in the class.
 All students are set up for success and are able to participate and flourish regardless of their ability level.